395t/review-assignments/_summaries/mildenhall2020nerf_1.md

 ## Core Idea
 This paper introduces a fully connected deep network that synthesizes 2D views of complex 3D scenes given a location $$(x,y,z)$$ and direction $$(\Theta , \Phi )$$.
-The scene is represented by the network and
+The scene is represented by the network and is trained by using multiple images from know location and viewing directions.

 ## Technical Implementation